60 Percent As A Decimal

 • 1%: 1/100 = 0.01

 The key is always to remember that the percentage represents a fraction with a denominator of 100.
-Then, simply divide the numerator by the denominator to get the decimal equivalent.
-You can also utilize the quick method of moving the decimal point two places to the left.
+In real terms, then, simply divide the numerator by the denominator to get the decimal equivalent.
+You can also make use of the quick method of moving the decimal point two places to the left.

 Frequently Asked Questions (FAQ)